 In my pantry, I keep quick cooking oats, instant oatmeal, and old fashioned oats on hand at all times.
 Do we eat a lot of oatmeal?
 Nope.
 Do I wish I did?
 Yes.

 Instant oatmeal packets are great for a fast warm breakfast, and they come preflavored.
-Quick cooking oats work great to stretch ground beef and do well in a Simple Meatloaf Recipe with Oatmeal.
-Old fashioned oats are fantastic in Overnight Oats too.
+Quick cooking oats work great to Save Money by Stretching Meat like ground beef and do well in a Simple Meatloaf Recipe with Oatmeal.

 There's a lot of versatility with oats from cookies to coffee cakes, breakfast, and dinner.
 Oats are cheap, fibrous, and filling too.